BG4RFF/af6uyDitDahReader/README.rst

 AF6UY Dit Dah Reader (IRC Reader to Audible Morse Code)
 =======================================================

-Python based IRC reader that plays the IRC in Morse Code.
+Goal: To make a Python based IRC reader that plays the IRC in Morse Code.

-(Just starting this project.)
+To Date: you can now see some examples of how to use the Morse class.
+Also look at the Usage.ipynb notebook to see some use cases.